|Monthly Rainfall Summary|

 Rainfall summaries are prepared by the Climate Section of the National Meteorological Service of Belize.
 The meteorological service maintains a network of over 25 rainfall stations that are situated across the country mainly in agriculture area.
 Rainfall is read at 9:00am each morning and this represents the rainfall for the previous 24hours.

-Table 1: Shows the monthly rainfall for January- March 2014 along with the Normal for March.
+Table 1: Shows the monthly rainfall for March-April-May 2014 along with the Normal for May.

 Note: Stations in red indicates less than 30yrs.

 Assessment of the country monthly average rainfall for May 2014 for most stations showed Above Normal Rainfall .

 Of the eighteen stations that was used for the assessment, .